seanpm2001/GitHub_Stats_A/Seasons/4/README.md

 **2022 September 25th**

-The process ran UNsuccessfully today, although it gave incomplete results .The process finished in 13 seconds, and gave empty data.
+The process ran unsuccessfully today, although it gave incomplete results.
+The process finished in 21 seconds, and gave empty data.
 The access token expired a day earlier than expected, and I had to renew it today.
 This will be the data for today.

 I put the workflow runs into 9 categories: